Little Angels Children's Folk Ballet of Korea: History

 Little Angels were established as Daehan Children's Art Troupe on May 5, 1962.
-It was the time, when South Korea was ravaged by the Korean war.
-From the very beginning, the mission of the school was to be ambassadors of peace and goodwill, and use creativity to counter the image of Korea at that time, symbolized by famine, poverty, and abandonment, by spreading the 5000-year-old Korean cultural traditions.
+It was the time, when South Korea was still recovering from the Korean War.
+From the very beginning, the mission of the school was to be ambassadors of peace and goodwill, and use creativity to counter the negative image of South Korea at that time, symbolized by famine, poverty, and abandonment, by spreading the 5,000-year-old Korean cultural traditions.

 In 1965 permission was granted to establish the Little Angels art school for 720 students and 12 classes.

 In 1974, the Little Angels Art Education Center was completed.
 The newly opened school, called Little Angels School of Arts, accepted 240 pupils.
 The school was opened by Bo-hi Pak who became the first principal of the school.

 In 1975, Sunhwa Academy was founded and Bo-hi Pak was named the first president.

 In 1976, Sunhwa Arts High School was accredited and the following year the school was renamed from Little Angels Art School to Sunhwa Art School and Little Angels Troupe become a part of the school with a broader artistic focus.

 From 1965 to 1988 they performed over 2000 shows in 40 countries and until 2015 over 7000 shows and 70 foreign tours in 60 countries.